Accessibility percolation in random fitness landscapes

-The NK-models originally introduced by Kauffman and Weinberger \cite{JK-Kauffman1989,JK-Kauffman1993} constitute a popular and versatile class of correlated fitness landscapes that continues to attract the attention of diverse research communities (see \cite{JK-Hwang2018} for a recent review).
+The NK-models\footnote{The acronym refers to the number of loci $N$ (here denoted by $L$) and the number of interaction partners $K$ of a locus (here denoted by $k-1$).} originally introduced by Kauffman and Weinberger \cite{JK-Kauffman1989,JK-Kauffman1993} constitute a popular and versatile class of correlated fitness landscapes that continues to attract the attention of diverse research communities (see \cite{JK-Hwang2018} for a recent review).
 The basic structural element of the model are the \textit{interaction sets} $B_i \subset \cL$ of genetic loci, which are subsets of the locus set $\cL = \{1,2,\cdots,L\}$.
 In the most commonly used setting there are $L$ interaction sets of equal size $\vert B_i \vert = k$, $1 \leq k \leq L$, and moreover it is assumed that locus $i$ belongs to its own interaction set, $i \in B_i$.
-Loci within one interaction set affect each others fitness effects in a random mannner, whereas the fitness effects from different interaction sets combine additively.
+Loci within one interaction set affect each others fitness effects in a random manner, whereas the fitness effects from different interaction sets combine additively.
 This is implemented by writing the fitness of a genotype $x$ as a sum over contributions from the interaction sets,

 Here the $\phi_k^{(i)}$ are functions on the $k$-dimensional hypercube which assign a continuous i.i.d. random number to each of the $2^k$ sequences in $\HH_2^k$, and $\downarrow_{B_i}:\HH_2^L \to \HH_2^k$ projects the genotype sequence onto the interaction set according to